 Sikkim photography is overwhelmingly about timing.
 The same Kanchenjunga viewpoint that gives you a clean dawn shot in November gives you mist by mid-morning.
 The Yumthang valley that is golden grass in October is rhododendron-red in late April.
 Gurudongmar Lake is photographable for exactly one hour each morning before the wind picks up and the surface becomes choppy.
-I have shot Sikkim every season since 2012 and the rules below are what I tell every photography-focused guest before the trip — where to be, when, and what to skip even though the brochures promise it.
+I have shot Sikkim every season since 2012 and the rules below are what I tell every photography-focused guest before the trip.
+Where to be, when, and what to skip even though the brochures promise it.

 The 10 best photography spots in Sikkim